 What is a reverse mortgage?

-A reverse mortgage is a way for older homeowners to access the wealth that’s tied up in their home.
-It is a type of equity release product (ERP) that essentially allows older Australians to borrow money by using the equity in their home as security for the loan.
-You can choose to receive the loan as either a lump sum, a regular income stream, a line of credit, or as a combination of any of these options.
+Borrowers can choose to receive the loan as either a lump sum, a regular income stream, a line of credit, or a combination of any of these options.

-Unlike a regular mortgage, you don’t have to repay a reverse mortgage until all borrowers on the loan either sell the house, move into aged care, or die (sorry to be morbid).
-However, many lenders may allow you to make voluntary repayments if you want to.
-You must repay the loan in full, including interest and fees.
+Unlike a regular mortgage, borrowers don’t have to make repayments on a reverse mortgage until all borrowers on the loan either sell the house, move into aged care, or die.
+However, many lenders will allow borrowers to make voluntary repayments if they want to.

 Reverse mortgage interest rates